Future14473/JARGON/README.md

 - Parameter estimation
 - Tutorial/documentation
 - Short papers explaining all the math used
-- OpenCV frameworks
 - Visual interface (but that's like GUI stuff which takes time)

 #### Principles of design:
 - Intuitive at the same time as advanced
 - Extensible and customizable (no requirement to adhere to one implementation, create your own)
-- Adherence to SOLID
+- Adherence to SOLID; Decoupled code
 - Abstraction over performance (Sometimes another 10 ns is worth it), without neglecting performance (Another 3s is not worth it)

 This project is inspired by the following: